deliveroo/routemaster/README.md

 Given create, update, delete are only sent on changes in the lifecycle of the entity, this extra event can be sent for all currently existing entities.

 `<url>` is the authoritative URL for the entity corresponding to the event (maximum 1024 characters, must use HTTPS scheme).

+`<timestamp>` (optional) is an integer number of milliseconds since the UNIX epoch and represents when the event occured.
+If unspecified it'll be set by the bus on reception.

+`<data>` (optional) is discouraged although not deprecated.
+It is intended when the RESN paradigm becomes impractical to implement — e.g. small, very frequently-changing representations that can't reasonably be fetched from the source and inconvenient to reify as changes in the domain (typically for storage reasons).

 The response is always empty (no body).
 Possible statuses (besides authentication-related):